phreck/llm_prompt_library/README.md

 #### Use Case Specific Additions

-*   Timestamp the file written so that it is unique and can be sorted by date/time.
+*   Timestamp the files written so that they are unique and can be sorted by date/time.
 *   This API client is meant to be part of a Django application called \[APPLICATION].
 The \[DIR] directory is in the \[FOLDER] folder.
 *   Please ensure the code written reflects that change.
 *   Test and document your code.